Healing Leaky Gut with Fasting and Liquid Nutrition

 Leaky gut is when the intestinal barrier loses its ability to properly regulate what does and doesn’t pass through it.
 This is something that often develops over time as a consequence of many different stressors.

 Once this break-down occurs, things like undigested food particles cross into the blood.
-These particles are typically foreign to the body and this create an immune response.
+These particles are typically foreign to the body and this creates an immune response.
 When we continue to eat foods that contain those same particles, we get chronic inflammation that affects the entire body.

 heal leaky gut, 6 Nutrients That Heal Leaky Gut Syndrome